NehaMahendraSingh/HealthBlog/README.md

 * Add cassandra engine - ‘django-cassandra-engine’<br />

 ## Configure the database<br />

 ‘ENGINE’ : ‘django-cassandra-engine’<br />

-‘NAME’ : #key-space from the database
+‘NAME’ : ('key-space') from the database

 #connect using client ID and secret from the token we saved in the root directory<br />

 'OPTIONS':